LukeGrahamLandry/franca/graphics/README.md

 - (macos) removed ios and opengl support
 - (web) no dependency on emscripten
 - glue code for initializing webgpu native (dawn)
+  - convergent evolution: upstream has this now too
 - UNFINISHED
   - linux, windows
   - don't have timing stuff (frame_duration)